Citizen's Guide to Colorado Auto Collision Coverage

 2. Is this collision or comprehensive?

 Impact and upset are generally collision.
 Listed non-collision perils are generally comprehensive.
-The difference can change which deductible applies. fileciteturn54file0
+The difference can change the deductible and the claim path.

 3. Is the vehicle covered?

-The damaged vehicle must fit the form's covered-auto or other applicable definitions. fileciteturn54file0
+The damaged vehicle must fit the policy's covered-auto, replacement-auto, additional-auto, trailer, or non-owned-auto language.

 4. Repair or total loss?

-Much of the dispute turns on whether the insurer will repair the vehicle or value it as a total loss. fileciteturn54file0
+Much of the dispute turns on whether the insurer will repair the vehicle, supplement the estimate, or value it as a total loss.

 5. What measure of payment applies?

-The form typically pays the lowest of actual cash value, replacement cost, repair cost, or stated amount, subject to deductible. fileciteturn54file0
+The policy may limit payment to the lowest of actual cash value, replacement cost, repair cost, or stated amount, subject to deductible.

 6. Is appraisal available?

-Some value disputes can go into appraisal, but appraisal does not decide every legal issue and should not be confused with coverage litigation. fileciteturn54file0
+Some value disputes can go into appraisal, but appraisal usually does not decide every legal issue and should not be confused with coverage litigation.

 Key Part IV subjects to read closely

-Look for the clause saying the insurer will pay for direct and accidental loss to a covered vehicle or non-owned auto, subject to the policy's terms, exclusions, valuation limits, and deductible.
+Look for the clause saying the insurer will pay for sudden, direct, and accidental loss to a covered vehicle, non-owned auto, trailer, or custom parts and equipment, subject to the policy's terms, exclusions, valuation limits, and deductible.

 Look for language stating that payment is limited to the lowest of actual cash value, replacement cost, repair cost, or stated amount, reduced by the applicable deductible.

-Look for the language allowing the insurer to pay for repair, pay actual cash value, or otherwise settle the loss according to the valuation and settlement provisions.
+Look for the language allowing the insurer to pay for repair, pay actual cash value, replace the property, or otherwise settle the loss according to the valuation and settlement provisions.

-Look for how the deductible applies, whether different deductibles apply to collision and comprehensive losses, and whether any deductible waiver provisions exist.
+Look for how the deductible applies, whether different deductibles apply to collision and comprehensive losses, whether glass has special treatment, and whether any deductible waiver provisions exist.

-Look for the clause explaining whether either side may demand appraisal, what appraisal decides, how appraisers and the umpire are chosen, and who pays those costs.
+Look for the clause explaining whether either side may demand appraisal, what appraisal decides, how appraisers and the umpire are chosen, whether the result is binding, and who pays appraisal costs.

 What this means in practice